strangebit/RawAccelProfileSwitcher/readme.md

 can include wildcards.
 For example, `rawaccel-switch --list fk2_*` will display a list of all saved profiles that have an `fk2_` prefix in their profile names.

+The `--help` option will display the help text.

 ----